dotnet/csharplang/spec/expressions.md

 var d = new\[\] { 1, "one", 2, "two" }; // Error

 The last expression causes a compile-time error because neither int nor string is implicitly convertible to the other, and so there is no best common type.
 An explicitly typed array creation expression must be used in this case, for example specifying the type to be object\[\].
-Alternatively, one of the elements can be cast to a common base type, which would then become the inferred element type. *end example*\]
+Alternatively, one of the elements can be cast to a common base type, which would then become the inferred element type.

 Implicitly typed array creation expressions can be combined with anonymous object initializers (§12.7.11.7) to create anonymously typed data structures. \[*Example*: